 Our approach varies depending on the issue, usually ranging from no response, to a letter of objection, to involving the community in an awareness and activist campaign.
 We have produced informational videos for TV and the internet, held walks through threatened areas, hosted concerts, launched and delivered petitions, researched and published position papers, produced and distributed media releases, held press conferences and put on workshops.
 On four occasions we have gone before Bermuda’s Supreme Court, all successfully, to gain legal force for our stance.

 In April 2014 a public BEE Fair was triggered by concerns about declines in bee populations, globally and locally.
-The Fair featured a variety of exhibitors, vendors, films, children’s activities, and a panel discussion centered on local bee-keeping issues.
+The Fair featured a variety of exhibitors, vendors, films, children’s activities, and a panel discussion centred on local bee-keeping issues.
 The children’s art and poetry competition produced delightful and thought-provoking interpretations of the life of bees.

 Attendance at the event was encouraging, as was radio and TV station VSB’s declaration of April as Environmental Awareness Month — purely coincidental but so very timely as several of the Fair’s organising team and BEST boosters were interviewed during the month.